muayyat/Healthify/README.md

 # lightform
 Lightweight frontend framework for building responsive forms.
-Built on the lightframework Edit, use dor personal and or commercial purposes free 100%.
+Built on the lightframework.
+Edit, use for personal and or commercial purposes free 100%.

 To download a customized version of LightForms visit https://muayyat.com/light/forms/